Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: BOUNDS FOR THE CAPO AND APO

 In practice, the densities, conditional quantiles and conditional expectations are estimated.
 Whatever the method, we denote by $\hat f$, $\hat Q$ and $\hat \eta$ their respective estimators, and by $\hat \theta_h^-(\tau)$ and $\hat \theta_h^+(\tau)$ the resulting bounds.
-See Section~\ref{sec:experiments} for different ways to compute these nuisance parameters.
-We refer to $[\hat \theta_h^-(\tau), \hat \theta_h^+(\tau)]$ as a \textit{Point Estimate Interval} (PEI) \parencite{zhao2019sensitivity} for the APO.
+See Section~\ref{sec:experiments} for different ways to compute the three nuisance parameters.
+We refer to $[\hat \theta_h^-(\tau), \hat \theta_h^+(\tau)]$ as a \textit{Point Estimate Interval} (PEI) (see e.g., \cite{zhao2019sensitivity}) for the APO.